 Things You Should Do When Your Car Breaks Down

-Waking up to a car that won’t start is a headache, but most of us would prefer to deal with that situation than have something go wrong with our car while we’re out on the road.
+Waking up to a car that won’t start is a headache, but most of us would prefer to deal with that situation than have something go wrong with our car while we’re out on the road needing roadside repair.
+Whether it’s getting a flat after banging over a pothole or having a belt give out on the interstate, having car trouble when you’re out on the road is always a stressful situation.
+If your car broke down here is what you should do.

-In this blog, we’ll look at some of the things you should do when you run into car trouble while traveling, and how a Shenandoah roadside repair and towing company can help.
+My car broke down, now what?
+Let’s look at some of the things you should do and how a Shenandoah roadside repair and towing company can help.

 - When something goes wrong, switch on your hazard lights — also known as “four way blinkers” — to alert other motorists that something is wrong.
 Keep these lights flashing until a two truck arrives.